JustinMountain/ruby_programming/chess_v2/README.md

 - Established directory for chess_v2

 TODO:
-- Create game board
-  - Array of 8 Arrays with 8 positions each
-  - Hash to store the remaining pieces for each player (key: piece name, value: location)
-  - Method to draw the board
-  - Method to remove piece from the hash
-  - Method to update the game board
-  - Method to update the hash for a piece's new location
 - Create Piece object
   - Initialize with player, location
   - Boolean method to check validity of a move(start, end)